1761 - Russian campaign in Pomerania

-Gradually Tottleben's corps occupied Stolpe (present-day Slupsk), Markisch Friedland (present-day Mirosławiec) and Deutsch Krone (present-day Walcz); forcing the Prussians to concentrate their troops in the area of Köslin and Belgard on January 14.
+Gradually, Tottleben’s Corps occupied Markisch Friedland (present-day Mirosławiec) and Deutsch Krone (present-day Walcz), forcing the Prussians to concentrate their troops in the area of Köslin and Belgard.

-On January 15, Tottleben attacked Rügenwalde, Greiffenberg and Fences (present-day Płoty).
+On January 15, Tottleben attacked Regenwalde (present-day Resko), Greiffenberg and Fences (present-day Płoty).

-On January 18 1761, Tottleben made a unsuccessful attempt against the Prussian outpost of Belgard near Colberg, which was defended by the Pomeranian Converged Grenadier Battalion von Ingersleben.
+On January 17, Tottleben made a unsuccessful attempt against the Prussian outpost of Belgard near Colberg, which was defended by the Pomeranian Converged Grenadier Battalion von Ingersleben.

-On January 31, Tottleben's positions extended from Körlin to Treptow with outposts at Rügenwalde, Plathe, Greiffenberg, Tempelburg (present-day Czaplinek), Neustettin (present-day Szczecinek) and Falkenburg (present-day Zlocieniec).
+By January 31, Tottleben's positions extended from Körlin to Treptow with outposts at Rügenwalde, Plathe, Greiffenberg, Tempelburg, Neustettin and Falkenburg (present-day Zlocieniec).
 The Russian reserve was placed in Grossjestin (present-day Goscino), Körlin and Belgard while the Russian infantry was stationed at Köslin, Zanow (present-day Sianow), Rügenwalde and Schlawe (present-day Slawno).
-Meanwhile, Courbières was near Rega where he made a junction with a force hastily collected by Werner.
-This new force consisted of:

 |Order of Battle|